-Just to make sure you won’t miss out on the important stuff, here are descriptions of the three places I just mentioned.
-If you can spend a couple of days visiting the Dead Sea area and get to all three, you won’t regret it.
+To ensure you won't miss out on the important stuff, here are descriptions of the three places I mentioned.
+If you can spend a few days visiting the Dead Sea area and getting to all three, you won't regret it.

 When the rebels realized they had no way of winning or even holding off the Romans forever, they decided to kill themselves rather than be enslaved.
-A thousands people – men, women and children – drew lots to be killed by one another with the last one committing suicide.
-Two women and five children managed to hide and survived this self-inflicted massacre.
+Thousands of people - men, women, and children - drew lots to be killed by one another, with the last one committing suicide.
+Two women and five children managed to hide and survive this self-inflicted massacre.

-Crazy story, really.
-And very well documented in writings from that period which made it a very special place for archaeologists and historians to discover and excavate.
-As a visitor, you can ride up to the fortress in a cable car, or hike up or down to the fortress.
-Going up to Masada to view the sun rise over the Dead Sea is a classic hike.
+Crazy story.
+It was well documented in writings from that period, making it a special place for archaeologists and historians to discover and excavate.
+As a visitor, you can ride up to the fortress in a cable car or hike up or down to the fortress.
+Going to Masada to view the sunrise over the Dead Sea is a classic hike.

 How to see Masada when visiting the Dead Sea

-There are two ways to get to Madasa as there’s an eastern and a western access.
+There are two ways to get to Madasa: an eastern and a western access.
 The eastern gate is connected by road to the Dead Sea.
-It’s a very short drive from the beaches to Masada from that direction.
+It's a very short drive from the beaches to Masada in that direction.

 Ein Gedi Nature Reserve

 There are two great hikes in the reserve.
-They’re not very long and will take you 1-2 hours each, depending on how fit you are.
+They're short and will take 1-2 hours each, depending on your fitness level.

 While in the area, you may want to visit the Ein Gedi kibbutz.
 They have a lovely botanical garden that's worth seeing.